tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 `Peers: ["tcp://104.248.104.141:59168"]`

 Exit out of nano and save the changes.
-Restart Yggdrasil with a `sudo killall yggdrasil` command. pass a `status` command to terminal and you should see green text where Yggdraisl is printed with the words `[ACTIVE]` present.
+Restart Yggdrasil with a `sudo killall yggdrasil` command.
+Pass a `status` command to terminal and you should see green text where Yggdraisl is printed with the words `[ACTIVE]` present.
 You are now connected to the remote peer with Yggdrasil.
 If you see`[INACTIVE]`, then you need to check your code for typos, make sure there are "" around the whole entire string.